 Diagnosis of Coccidioidomycosis

 A chest x-ray

-Examination, culture, or testing of a sample of blood or other tissue
+Examination and culture of a sample of blood or other tissue

 A doctor may suspect coccidioidomycosis if people develop symptoms after living in or recently traveling through an area where the infection is common.